-Because the trail originally skirted the grove, everyone who visited went off-trail to walk around and climb on the biggest trees.
+At the time the trail skirted the grove, so everyone who visited went off-trail to walk around and climb on the biggest trees.
 A network of unofficial trails appeared; the ferns were trampled, the groundcover worn away, and the trees’ roots were exposed.
 As the grove lost its pristine character, the clearly-visible unofficial trails encouraged more people to go off-trail for longer periods of time, increasing the amount of damage even more.

-It's believed that such disruptions can permanently damage the redwoods, mainly because foot traffic turns the uniquely spongy soil in old-growth groves (actually a thick mat of decomposing redwood needles) into hard dirt that inhibits root growth and absorbs less water.
-Although it doesn’t seem like such minor changes could affect the redwoods, exceptionally large trees can only get that way if conditions are perfect.
-If those conditions change, the tops of the trees can die, and eventually the trees might become more likely to fall.
+Foot traffic turns the uniquely spongy soil in old-growth groves (actually a thick mat of decomposing redwood needles) into hard dirt that inhibits root growth and absorbs less water.
+With less water, the tops of the trees can die, and eventually the trees might become more likely to fall.
 You can see this happening on Highway 101 in Humboldt Redwoods State Park, where the tops of the big trees are clearly visible from the highway; the needles have fallen off the tops, leaving bare spike-shaped trunks sticking up out of the canopy.

 In response to the rapid deterioration of the grove, in 2021 the park opened the Grove of Titans walkway, hopefully eliminating the need to go off-trail by moving the Mill Creek Trail from the edge of the grove to the center.
 To prevent soil compression and allow rainfall to reach the soil, the trail was elevated slightly on a 6 foot wide metal mesh walkway.

 The grove occupies an alluvial flat where a tributary flows into Mill Creek.
 It’s rather small; you can walk from one end to the other in about three minutes, and there are four notable monster trees.
-It is, however, a genuinely lovely place, exceptionally lush and attractive even by Jed Smith standards.
+It is, however, a genuinely magnificent grove, exceptionally lush and attractive even by Jed Smith standards, with some of the largest trees in Redwood National and State Parks.
 The grove is tucked away in a sheltered glen with an open understory and a little creek flowing through, and it gets no traffic noise.

 The trail has a lot of steps and is not wheelchair accessible.
 Like all singletrack trails in the redwoods, bikes and dogs are not allowed.

-The trailhead is on Howland Hill Road just south of the big auto bridge over Mill Creek. and opposite a small restroom building.
+The trailhead is on Howland Hill Road.
+It’s not very well marked, but it’s just south of the big auto bridge over Mill Creek and opposite a small restroom building.
 There are a few small pullouts on the opposite side of the road.
 The trailhead is marked with a small sign for the Grove of Titans.

 The trail to the grove is quite scenic, climbing into the old-growth uplands above Mill Creek.
-The trail, which had become rough and muddy due to overuse, has been significantly improved with new footbridges and flights of steps to handle the increased number of visitors.
+The trail, which used to be rough and muddy due to overuse, has been significantly improved with new footbridges and flights of steps to handle the increased number of visitors.

-The trail descends back to the level of Mill Creek and winds around a huge fallen redwood.
-The metal mesh walkway begins shortly afterward, marking the beginning of the Grove of Titans.
+As the trail descends back to the level of Mill Creek, the trees start to get noticably larger.
+The trail winds around a huge fallen redwood.
+Soon afterward, an ornamental gateway that says “Welcome to the Deep Forest” marks the beginning of the metal mesh walkway and the Grove of Titans.

 The first large tree is the immense Chesty Puller.
 Named for a barrel-chesed Marine Corps officer, it’s an outlier separated from the rest of the large trees.
-Although it's actually two redwoods fused together, it's still the most impressive redwood in the grove.
-It has a huge reiterated trunk.
+Although it's actually two redwoods fused together, with its huge reiterated trunk, it's still the most impressive redwood in the grove.

 A long flight of steps descends past Chesty Puller.
 The trail then crosses a wide, open marsh that divides the grove.
-It then climbs slightly into heart of the grove, which is the most scenic part of the walk.
+Looking back, there’s a dramatic view of the huge tree.
+The trail then climbs slightly into heart of the grove, which is the most scenic part of the walk.
 A short spur on the right leads to a platform with a view of Mill Creek.

 There’s a second intersection at the Lost Monarch, which is the largest single-trunk tree in the grove and currently the 5th-largest coast redwood by volume in the world.

 The spur trail to the left leads to a little loop and the well-known double tree known as the Screaming Titans.
-At the end of the spur is a small viewing platform with a view of the little tributary creek.
+At the end of the spur is a small viewing platform with a view of a burbling creek.

 Return to the main trail.
 The trail descends past the grizzled El Viejo del Norte redwood before descending to a creek crossing where the grove, and the metal walkway, ends.
-This is as far as you can go; the rest of the Mill Creek Trail is closed until 2022.
+This is as far as you can go; the rest of the Mill Creek Trail is closed.